sct-pipeline/ukbiobank-spinalcord-csa/README.md

 # Cord CSA on UK biobank brain MRI database
+This repository contains the analysis pipeline to normalize spinal cord cross-sectional area (CSA).

+Spinal cord CSA was computed on T1w MRI scans for 804 participants from the UK Biobank database.
+In addition to computing cross-sectional at the C2-C3 vertebral disc, it was also measured at 64 mm caudal from the pontomedullary junction (PMJ).
+The effect of various biological, demographic and anatomical factors was explored by computing Pearson’s correlation coefficients.
+A stepwise linear regression found significant predictors; the coefficients of the best fit model were used to normalize CSA.

 Measure of the averaged cross-sectional area (CSA) between C2 and C3 of the spinal cord with UK Biobank Brain MRI dataset.
 # Table of contents
 * [Data collection and organization](#data-collection-and-organization)